thanhson1085/Hello-AI/README.md

 ```
 bash train.sh
 ```
-After traning the AI, we have the trained model file at: [Trained Model](https://github.com/thanhson1085/Hello-AI/tree/master/output)
+After training the AI, we have the trained model file at: [Trained Model](https://github.com/thanhson1085/Hello-AI/tree/master/output)
 ### Run AI as a Service
 We are using Flask Framework to public AI as a Service via Web Interface.
 ```